GeoscienceAustralia/mineral-stats-toolkit/README.md

 # mineral-stats-toolkit

-This repository contains the code to analyse the distance from point data to a contour in a geoscientific dataset, compared to a set of random locations, as described in Kirkby et al (in Review).
-Users of this repository are asked to cite Kirkby et al (in Review).
+This repository contains the code to analyse the distance from point data to a contour in a geoscientific dataset, compared to a set of random locations, as described in Kirkby et al (2022).
+Users of this repository are asked to cite Kirkby et al (2022).

 Kirkby, A., Czarnota, K., Huston, D., Champion, D., Doublier, M., Bedrosian, P., Duan, J., Heinson, G., 2022.
 Lithospheric conductors reveal source regions of convergent margin mineral systems.
 Scientific Reports, 12, 8190, doi: https://doi.org/10.1038/s41598-022-11921-2